omidfarhang/omid.dev/content/posts/2010-03-04-steve-ballmer-talks-bing-google-xbox-and-windows-phone.en.md

 **Bing**
 **
 **
-When asked if Microsoft could be No.1 in search, Ballmer answered: “There's no good answer to this question&#8230;If you say yes, you sound arrogant.
+When asked if Microsoft could be No.1 in search, Ballmer answered: “There's no good answer to this question…If you say yes, you sound arrogant.
 If you say no, you sound like you have no faith.
 So the answer is, yes, someday.”

 > The truth of the matter is the number one thing that Google benefits from in search is they did it right first.
 And put culture aside and blah, blah, blah, blah, blah, I love our culture, I think we've got great people, they're innovative, they're doing great things, but we started later.

 Ballmer's Binging family: “We have Bing evangelists, age 18, age 11, and age 15.
-We are definitely a religiously pro-Bing family&#8230;My dad worked at Ford for 30 years, I still drive a Lincoln.
+We are definitely a religiously pro-Bing family…My dad worked at Ford for 30 years, I still drive a Lincoln.
 I hope my kids 30, 40, 50 years from now, they'll still be using Bing.”

 > I love to make the assertion about apartments in Paris.
 I have a buddy from Stanford who rents apartments in Paris and if she wasn't my buddy you wouldn't find her on page one of Bing, you would find her on page one of the other guy, and that is a quality.
 From the standpoint of the searcher if you're looking for an apartment in Paris it's not going to show US in the algorithmic results.
 So, it's really important for us to get scale in terms of value to the searcher themselves.